EnlightFragments/enlightfragments.github.io/_posts/2021-02-12-abstraction.markdown

 date:   2021-02-12 20:00:00 +0300
 ---

-There's no such thing as time.
-You're victim of abstraction.
+There's no such thing as time or death.
-Whole world is a construction, not easy to comprehend.
-World is just as weird as you imagine it.
-You don't understand, or maybe you can't, or mabye you don't want to.
-But if you will, then will you use words not invented yet?
+These exist only in the borders of your mind, in this godlike chemical reaction you're victim of abstraction.